-- (-0.75) State requires proof of surgery, court order, and/or amended birth certificate. - (0) State only allows residents to identify as male or female - See "emergency" administrative rule (March 2024) - In April 2024, a lawsuit was filed against this rule. - Formerly, (1) the state permitted changes without any form and did not require provider certification, and also (0.5) allowed residents to mark M, F, or X on their license.
+- (-0.75) State requires proof of surgery, court order, and/or amended birth certificate. - (0) State only allows residents to identify as male or female - See "emergency" administrative rule (March 2024; banning gender marker changes and "X" options via administrative rule) and HB1796 (2025; banning "X" options on driver's licenses via legislation/statute) - In April 2024, a lawsuit was filed against the administrative rule. - Formerly, (1) the state permitted changes without any form and did not require provider certification, and also (0.5) allowed residents to mark M, F, or X on their license.
 See here for more information on that policy, in place since at least 2010 and until March 2024.
 In March 2024, a new "emergency" administrative rule was proposed and approved days later without opportunity for public comment. - This new rule requires an amended birth certificate in order to update the gender marker on a driver's license.
 However, the state of Arkansas makes it extremely burdensome to update the birth certificate, only issuing an amended birth certificate if a person gets a court order indicating "that the sex of an individual born in this state has been changed by surgical procedure" (§20-18-307).
-Taken together, this existing requirement combined with the new emergency rule effectively require transgender people to have surgery, get a court order, AND amend their birth certificate before they can update their driver's license-an incredible and unnecessary burden. - Additionally, Arkansas state law currently explicitly allows health insurance to refuse to cover transgender-related health care. - This new rule also only allows "M" or "F" options effective immediately.
+Taken together, this existing requirement combined with the new emergency rule effectively require transgender people to have surgery, get a court order, AND amend their birth certificate before they can update their driver's license-an incredible and unnecessary burden. - Additionally, Arkansas state law currently explicitly allows health insurance to refuse to cover transgender-related health care. - This 2024 rule also only allows "M" or "F" options effective immediately.
 The state says it will revert any previously-issued licenses with "X" markers to their original "M" or "F" once those licenses expire (but not before).